RomanZWang/BetterThanRenTech/README.md

 Roman - Finish crypto bot logic.
 Work on portfolio API.
 Work on stock trading bot logic.<br />
 Salman - Find best trading/portfolio service early in the week.
 Find an interesting strategy and implement it in Python.<br />
 Andrew - Find an interesting strategy and implement it in Python.
 Define edge cases and panic sell conditions for stock trading bot.

+## Week 4 meeting notes
+### Overview
+Reduced the scope of Crypto bot.
+People were swamped with work.
+Looking to set up NLP of web data and portfolio API.
+We aren't capable of accomplishing entire features as individuals so we're going to converge on one topic.

+### Tasks from last meeting
+1. Crypto bot still in progress
+2. Did more research

+### Goals for this week
+Adam - Do a sentiment analysis tutorial <br /
+Roman - Finish crypto bot logic.
+Work on portfolio API <br />
+Salman -  <br />
+Andrew - Find an interesting strategy and implement it in Python.
+Define edge cases and panic sell conditions for stock trading bot.